telerik/blazor-docs/components/tabstrip/tabs-configuration.md

 ## Title

 The `Title` parameter allows you to define the desired text that will be rendered in the Tab heading.
-If not set, no text will be rendered in the `TabStrip` heading.
+If not set, no text will be rendered in the Tab heading.

 >caption Set the desired title for the tab heading.